 RTA is a JPA (Joint Powers Authority) in San Luis Obispo County that operates bus service connecting cities throughout San Luis Obispo County (and beyond), including Arroyo Grande, Atascadero, Grover Beach, Morro Bay, Paso Robles, Pismo Beach, San Luis Obispo and more.
 RTA also oversees the administration of South County Area Transit (SCAT) which operates in the Five Cities area of Shell Beach, Pismo Beach, Grover Beach, Oceano and Arroyo Grande.

 Our main office address is 179 Cross Street, San Luis Obispo, CA 93401.

-To buy a pass, you may come to the RTA Main office or see all our different pass sales locations throughout the county.
+To buy a pass, you may come to the RTA Main office or view our pass sales locations throughout the county.

 - Route 10: South County weekday local and express service.
 Runs via Highway 101, between San Luis Obispo, Cal Poly, Shell Beach, Pismo Beach, Grover Beach, Arroyo Grande, Nipomo and Santa Maria.
 Operates seven days a week with less frequency on Saturdays and Sundays.